-We spoke to thousands of self-builders at the Homebuilding & Renovating shows we exhibited at in 2018.
-After each show, we met as a team and discussed the questions we were asked.
+We have exhibited at the Homebuilding & Renovating shows for years, and spoke to thousands of self-builders.
+After each show, we met as a team and discussed the most frequent questions our visitors asked us.

 We decided to gather the top 10 most frequently asked questions and provide answers for these on our blog!

 This was one of the most popular questions we got asked.
 Below you can find a summary of the advantages of building your future home with SIPs:

 As SIPs are manufactured in a factory environment, it makes them more dimensionally accurate than, for example, timber frames that are cut on-site.
 This also limits the number of gaps in the construction.

 Combined with the airtightness that oriented strand boards (OSB) provide and the minimal levels of air leakage achieved by the insulation core, this can meet even the strictest requirements for passive house projects.

 Cold bridging refers to the elements of the structure which connect from the outside of your building to the inside.
 As you will know, this negatively affects the thermal efficiency of the house.
 There are two areas where this happens: repeated (vertical timber studs in a timber frame) and linear (at horizontal junctions around the building).